killermann/samk.blog/content/2020/trickle-down-social-justice/index.md

 ***

-<p class="dropcap">The main question we need to be able to answer is "Does the power trickle down?"
+The main question we need to be able to answer is "Does the power trickle down?"
 That is, "When we put this into practice, does the theory work?
 Will Trickle-down Social Justice help us get closer to living social justice?"
-These are questions that I've, in the past few years, talked through with a lot of social justice people.</p>
+These are questions that I've, in the past few years, talked through with a lot of social justice people.

 To even be able to ask those questions, we have to be willing first to see Trickle-down Social Justice as a theory for dismantling injustice, historical and present, and paving a path toward equity.
 We have to be willing to question it, and consider whether or not it's working based on the evidence we see.